The demerit point scheme was introduced in 1969 across all states and territories in order to encourage safe driving.

 According to the Act, demerit points are subject to deletion 3 years after the date of the offence for which the points are accrued.

-So, for example, if 3 demerit points are accrued for an offence of speeding by more than 10km/h but not more than 20km/h on 5 April 2021, those demerit points are subject to deletion 3 years after 5 April 2021; although, for administrative reasons, the RMS may exercise discretion to add a reasonable period, to allow for payments and potential appeals.
+Different offences have a different demerit point value.
+So, for example, if 3 demerit points are accrued for an offence of speeding by more than 10km/h but not more than 20km/h on 5 November 2023, those demerit points are subject to deletion 3 years after 5 November 2023; although, for administrative reasons, the RMS may exercise discretion to add a reasonable period, to allow for payments and potential appeals.

 According to the RMS website, this period may be an additional 4 months.